BINBINCC/IsoSeq_SA3nUP/README.md

-# IsoSeq_SA3
+# IsoSeq_SA3nUP
 Iso-Seq tutorial and code base for developers version (ToFU2).
-Based on SMRTAnalysis 3.x releases.
+Based on SMRTAnalysis 3.x (and later) releases.